 Stanford Professor Patrick Suppes, who is widely considered the pioneer of personalized instructional models, evaluated personalized adaptive learning for more than 50 years.
 His research proves that adaptive learning works for all types of students, ranging from the gifted to the remedial, and for students working by themselves independently, at home, or in groups at school.
 His award-winning research has led to accelerated learning outcomes for students across the globe, regardless of aptitude, learning environment, or demographics.

 Want to know more about the foundational research behind Redbird?
-Read the white paper by Redbird collaborator Dr. Raffe Mazzeo and the numerous studies that corroborate the work of the Redbird research team at Stanford University.
+Read the white paper by Redbird collaborator Dr. Raffe Mazzeo and the numerous studies that corroborate the work of the Redbird research team.

 Current and planned research projects and collaborators include:

-Ongoing research with senior faculty at Stanford’s Department of Mathematics continues to drive the development of Redbird Mathematics, and efficacy studies performed upon implementation inform further enhancements.
+Research with senior faculty at Stanford’s Department of Mathematics drives the development of Redbird Mathematics, and efficacy studies inform further enhancements.
 This interdependence of foundational research and efficacy studies ensure that Redbird Mathematics will continually evolve to address the instructional needs and goals of students, educators, and parents.

 An ongoing, multi-year research project at Stanford’s Center for the Study of Language and Information (CSLI) continues to guide the development of Redbird Language Arts & Writing.
-In a continued collaboration with the Stanford CSLI research team, we are using the university’s language analysis technology to evaluate more complex writing, including the identification of errors in the meanings of sentences.
-By looking beyond grammatical structure in their research, Stanford’s semantic evaluation technology can provide feedback on what is being expressed, not just how it is expressed.
+The product uses language analysis technology to evaluate more complex writing, including the identification of errors in the meanings of sentences.
+By looking beyond grammatical structure, this semantic evaluation technology can provide feedback on what is being expressed, not just how it is expressed.